Hibernate - Overview

 Provides simple APIs for storing and retrieving Java objects directly to and from the database.

-If there is change in Database or in any table then the only need to change XML file properties.
+If there is change in the database or in any table, then you need to change the XML file properties only.

-Abstract away the unfamiliar SQL types and provide us to work around familiar Java Objects.
+Abstracts away the unfamiliar SQL types and provides a way to work around familiar Java Objects.

 Hibernate does not require an application server to operate.